 - This is used by worshippers of Ulric in the Warhammer world as the sign of the wolf.
 At least in the Gotrek & Felix novels.

-- In Tortall, people who fear mages often do the 'sign against evil' when they see magic being done, or hear it mentioned.
+- In the Tortall Universe, people who fear mages often do the 'sign against evil' when they see magic being done, or hear it mentioned.
 It's stated in the back of one book that it's a five pointed star, and the books specify it's made with one's hand.
 Luckily for them, no mages seem to take offense to this.

 - In Percy Jackson and the Olympians, their Ancient Greek warding-off-evil gesture is a three-fingered claw over the heart, then pushing the hand outward.